ACTNOW

 • Offer guidance on the location of new MPAs and the appropriate protection levels required to ensure ecosystem resilience

-The project is conducted in collaboration with the MARBEC institute (Montpellier, France), external pagehttps://umr-marbec.fr/en/).
+The project is conducted in collaboration with the MARBEC institute (Montpellier, France), external page https://umr-marbec.fr/en/).

 the process of eDNA sampling